Vipuldeep/learning-and-revision/README.md

-# learningsass
+# The Journey
-Learning the principles and components of Sass.
+Learning and revising the principles.

-Branch smallproject
+Branch Master
 IDE USED: VS CODE
 Extension used: Sass realtime compiler
 GIT/GITHUB maintained.